AnarDocs/LibSocWiki/pages/Xapuri_Forest_Campaign.md

 off from their main source of income.
-This led to a successful establishing of a rubber tappers union in 1975, the president of which was Wilson Pinheiro and the secretary was [Chico Mendes](Chico_Mendes "wikilink"), who went to Xapuri to establish a new branch of the union.[^1]
+This led to a successful establishing of a rubber tappers union in 1975, the president of which was Wilson Pinheiro and the secretary was [Chico Mendes](Chico_Mendes.md "wikilink"), who went to Xapuri to establish a new branch of the union.[^1]

 ## Events

-Chico helped organize the Xapuri Rural Workers' Union with [Marina Silva](Marina_Silva "wikilink") in 1977, drawing a link between the survivial of the forest and the survival of the workers.
+Chico helped organize the Xapuri Rural Workers' Union with [Marina Silva](Marina_Silva.md "wikilink") in 1977, drawing a link between the survivial of the forest and the survival of the workers.
 The goal of the

 The primary goal of the organization was to stop ranchers from clear